-Working with the Stage and Players
+Working with the Stage, Players, & Maps

 The Orchid Alto VMS Stage is intended to be a very flexible workspace and can be rearranged as your needs change.
-You can populate the Stage with Players from one or multiple Camera Groups or Servers, adding and removing Players at any time.
-The Stage will automatically adjust the size of the Players if you need to add more to the Stage, and you can resize and reposition the Players at will.
+You can populate the Stage with Players and Maps from one or multiple Camera Groups or Servers, adding and removing these at any time.
+The Stage will automatically adjust the size of the Players and Maps if you need to add more to the Stage, and you can resize and reposition the Players and Maps at will.